BrianStritch/i-think-therefore-i-blog/README.md

 Default image URL is: https://codeinstitute.s3.amazonaws.com/fullstack/blog/default.jpg

 # __The Post Detail View - part 1__
-WHAT IS IT? ---- The post detail view
+WHAT IS IT? ---- The post detail view <br>
-WHAT DOES IT DO? ---- Allows us to view the content of our blog post HOW DO YOU USE IT? ---- Follow the three step process to creating new views
+WHAT DOES IT DO? ---- Allows us to view the content of our blog post <br>
+HOW DO YOU USE IT? ---- Follow the three step process to creating new views<br>

         You now know the basics of adding views to Django.
         So in these next two videos,  I'm going to set you off,